Docking and Persistent Operations for a Resident Underwater Vehicle: Methods

 \subsubsection{Docking Procedure}

-Tag detection was implemented using the ROS 2 ArUco Pose Estimation pipeline \cite{aruco_ros2_docs}, building on the photogrammetry model described above.
-In this pipeline, the image stream from the Blueye camera in Gazebo is converted to grayscale to reduce data size; markers are then detected using their corners and IDs, and the robot’s pose is estimated relative to each tag.
-With known tag positions in the station’s reference frame, the robot’s absolute position can be calculated.
+Tag detection was implemented using the ROS 2 ArUco pose estimation pipeline \cite{aruco_ros2_docs}, building on the photogrammetric model described above.
+Within this pipeline, the image stream from the Blueye camera in Gazebo is converted to grayscale to reduce computational load.
+Marker detection is performed based on corner extraction and ID decoding, after which the robot pose is estimated relative to each detected tag.
+Given the known tag poses in the docking station reference frame, the robot’s global pose can then be recovered.

-In addition to position estimation from visual cues provided by ArUco tags, the navigation system integrates data from the IMU and DVL using an Extended Kalman Filter (EKF).
+In addition to position estimation from visual cues provided by ArUco tags, the navigation system integrates data from the IMU and DVL using an EKF.
 This fusion improves the accuracy of position and velocity estimates while enhancing the robustness of the navigation system against individual sensor failures.
 If a sensor becomes unavailable, the system can still produce reliable state estimates by relying on the internal motion model and the remaining sensors.
 The EKF implementation used in this work is based on the ROS Robot Localisation package \cite{moore2016generalized}.

-The state vector used for the ROV is 15-dimensional and includes the 6-DOF pose and velocities, as well as linear accelerations.
-Pose elements represent the position and orientation of the body frame relative to, and expressed in, the tag$^*$ frame.
-The tag$^*$ frame hereby relates to the main tag just above the entry (see Fig. \ref{fig:waypoint_right}).
-Velocities and accelerations describe the motion of the body relative to the tag frame, expressed in the body frame, see (\ref{eq:tag}) and (\ref{eq:x}).
+The ROV state vector is 15-dimensional and includes the 6-DOF pose, velocities, and linear accelerations.
+The pose defines the position and orientation of the body frame relative to the reference tag frame $F_{tag^*}$, which corresponds to the primary marker located above the docking entry (Figs. \ref{fig:photogram} and \ref{fig:waypoint_right}).
+This tag defines the global reference frame, while the body frame $F_{body^*}$ follows the standard vehicle-fixed convention.
+Velocities and accelerations describe the motion of the body relative to the tag frame and are expressed in the body frame (see equation (\ref{eq:tag}) and (\ref{eq:x})).

 The filter was tuned to place high confidence in the camera-derived pose estimates, allowing the EKF to closely track these measurements.
 A waypoint-based navigation scheme was developed to guide the ROV into the docking station, where it can connect to the inductive charging interface.
 Two U-shaped waypoint paths, referred to as the Left Loop and Right Loop (see Fig. \ref{fig:waypoint_right}), were defined to lead the vehicle into the docking station where it latches onto the magnetic array.